To access your official course details for the year you started your degree, please visit the handbook

 Level 1 - Trimester 2

-^Note: Students who have not completed Year 12 Chemistry or equivalent may choose to do SLE133 Chemistry in Our World in Trimester 1.
+^Note: Students must complete at least one Chemistry unit (SLE133 Chemistry in Our World or SLE155 Chemistry for the Professional Sciences).
+Students who have not completed Year 12 Chemistry or equivalent may choose to do SLE133 Chemistry in Our World in Trimester 1.
 Students who have completed Year 12 Chemistry or equivalent may choose to do SLE155 Chemistry for the Professional Sciences in Trimester 2.

 Level 2 - Trimester 1

 plus one elective unit

 plus two elective units